Review of the HSBC Cash Rewards Mastercard® Credit Card

 - Redeeming for statement credits, or by direct deposit into an HSBC bank account, are the easiest ways to get your cash back.

-- Use the 15-month 0% intro APR to transfer a balance away from an account with a high APR.
+- Use the 0% intro APR to transfer a balance away from an account with a high APR, or to pay for larger purchases over the course of a year without accumulating interest fees.

 - Since this is a Mastercard with no foreign transaction fees, it’s a good choice for spending outside the country.
 There’s no extra charge and it will be accepted pretty much everywhere.